shixinhuang99/czkawka-tauri/README.md

 ### Note

-- Because the default directory is the user directory, some directory permissions may be requested during the first use.
-You can choose "Deny" or "Allow" as needed.
+- On macOS, some directories may request permission.